2017 Semester starts June 4 and ends July 17

 *all transportation, all meals and lodging in Costa Rica,

 *health & travel insurance, and field trips to national parks and places of

 Personal spending money is the responsibility of the student.

-are available with local families, at an additional cost of $13.00 per night.
+Homestays are available with local families, at an additional cost of $15.00 per

-Flight to San Jose transfer to San Luis
+Sunday, TBA Flight to San Jose, transfer to San Luis